Byron/depot/src/md/learn.md

 		* *container components* usually use `connect` to bind state and callbacks to a respective presentational component right away.
 		* *middleware* can be used to make new actions pass through custom handlers.
+			This works by patching `dispatch` of the redux store, and allowing middle wares to call each other.
 		  They can change the flow of events in every which way, and read the state.
+			It's called like `middleWare(dispatch, getState)`.
 		* You should try to maximize decoupling, to the point where your props are the only thing that's needed.
 Use `connect` to facilitate binding.
 		* If `connect` doesn't depend on redux state, don't provide a